wzajas/test1/Second.md

 1. Radicals
 2. Parts

-Each character has (AFAIK) only one base radical, but you can also identify it by parts (http://jisho.org/search/%E6%A0%A1%20%23kanji).
+Each character has (AFAIK) only one base radical, but you can also identify it by parts (see http://jisho.org/search/%E6%A0%A1%20%23kanji).

 There are three variable that control how the result looks like: